ublue-os/website/docs/guide/just.md

 # [`just`](https://just.systems)

-`just` is a task runner similar to make, but only for running shell commands.
-All Universal Blue images include `just` and `justfiles` with quality-of-life commands
+`just` is a task runner similar to make, but designed to run project-specific commands, it's not a build system.
+This allows us to ship common aliases and scripts through one unified command.
+It can run scripts, accept command line arguments, and generally serve as a common tool for us to ship "custom commands" to users via a common framework.
+All Universal Blue images include `just` and `justfiles` with quality-of-life commands and other convenient shortcuts that have been submitted by the community.

 ## Example Commands